-Consider it as a warm-up before the real difficult treks.
-Once you have done this, you will become motivated to climb more peaks.
+Consider it a warm-up for more challenging outdoor adventures.
+Once you have done this, you will be motivated to climb more peaks.

 Trust me!
 I recently did this trek and I am now pumped to climb other peaks in India.

 If I have to sum up everything I wrote, it is simply this:

 Kuari Pass + Pangarchulla Peak > Kuari Pass.

 A smart trekker will always keep this in mind.
 If you don't want to go through a guilt trip, you know what to choose. just like I did ;)